covercrust/Jamso-Ai-Engine/README.md

 This project is configured to use GitHub for version control.
 To set up the GitHub repository:

-1. Follow the instructions in [GitHub Setup Guide](Docs/GitHub_Setup_Guide.md), or
+1. Follow the instructions in [GitHub Setup Guide](Docs/GitHub_Setup_Guide.md)
+2. For authentication help, see [GitHub Authentication Guide](Docs/GitHub_Authentication_Guide.md)
-2. Use our automated tool:
+3. Or use our automated tool:

    ```bash
    python Tools/create_github_repo.py